 It's also vital to ensure that the output nozzles aren't just "good enough."
 They're designed to have a specific spray pattern.
 The problem here is that even a tiny bit of accumulated crud around the tiny outlet orifice upsets the pattern such that one carb body's output is different from its neighbors.
 Think of all the partially clogged spray paint nozzles you've cursed at over the years.
 The fix requires 1) knowing the exact size of the outlet orifice, and 2) designing a tool to restore it to perfection without enlarging or changing its shape.

 A little known fact, even among "professional" carburetor builders (and I've asked), is that the brass outlet nozzles are in fact teensy check valves.
-In order to operate as intended, they've got to both properly direct outflow of fuel AND prevent backflow of air, else the diaphragm return will suck air into the circuit and render it semi-functional.
+In order to operate as intended, they've got to both properly direct outflow of fuel AND prevent backflow of air, else the diaphragm return spring will cause them to suck air back into the circuit and render it semi-functional.

 Occasionally we have to drill out a check valve that's beyond repair but this is only in extreme cases and is therefore rare.
 That said, malfunctioning accelerator pump components are commonplace and if left alone, all the good intentions in the world aren't going to help.